Moustikitos/micro-server/README.md

 #### `peer`

-Keyword used to define a custom peer for the request.
+Keyword used to define a custom peer in the request.

 ```python
 # https://dexplorer.ark.io:8443/api/delegates?orderBy=username:asc